psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 bandwidth and compute capacity.
 The resolved JWK set URL could also be used to DDoS targets on the web.

-The client therefore MUST use key material obtained independent of the JWT contained in the authorization response from a secure source to check its signature.
+The client therefore MUST first check that the issuer of the JWT is well-known and expected for the particular authorization response before it uses this data to obtain the key needed to check the JWT's signature.

 ### 7.2 Code Replay
 An authorization code (obtained on a different device with the same client) could be injected into an authorization response in order to impersonate the legitimate resource owner (see [draft-ietf-oauth-security-topics]).